 Most (if not all) modern audio codecs attempt to "shape" the noise so that it appears mostly in the frequency regions where the ear cannot detect it.
 For example, the ear is more tolerant to noise in parts of the spectrum that are louder and vice versa.
-That's why instead of minimizing the simple quadratic error where $\bar{x}[n]$ is the encoder signal, we minimize the error for the perceptually weighted signal where W(z) is the weighting filter, usually of the form
+In order to maximize speech quality, CELP codecs minimize the mean square of the error (noise) in the perceptually weighted domain.
+This means that a perceptual noise weighting filter W(z) is applied to the error signal in the encoder.
+In most CELP codecs, W(z) is a pole-zero weighting filter derived from the linear prediction coefficients (LPC), generally using bandwidth expansion.
+Let the spectral envelope be represented by the synthesis filter 1/A(z), CELP codecs typically derive the noise weighting filter as: